jamis/jamis.github.io/_posts/2014-05-05-first-great-secret.md

 "Such as...?"

 "Oh, dusting, shelving books, cleaning the rug, mopping."
 Fabian stopped a moment, looking thoughtful.
 "Oh!
 And removing dirty dishes.
-And then there was that time I had to wash the food stains out of--"
+And then there was that time I had to wash the food stains out of---"

 "Yes, yes, very good.
 You've made your point.
 But you've also made mine.
 Those different tasks form an *algorithm*.
 When you undertake to clean the library, you break that higher-level task down into smaller tasks which, when combined, have the effect of making the library clean.
 Divide and conquer!
 Yes?"